How two women were dangerous thorns in the side of Han Dynasty China from 40-43 CE

 By the time the battle lines between the Han and the Trung Sisters had been forced back to somewhere in the vicinity of modern day Hanoi, it was evident that the Chinese would retake the region into their empire.
 Some Han-aligned accounts of events claim that the Trung Sisters fell in battle, or were executed, but most versions of the story have a different ending.
 The majority of accounts state that the Trung Sisters took their own lives in a final defiance of Han authority.
 In some accounts, the sisters simply rose up into the heavens; in most descriptions of their final moments, however, they waded into a lake near Hanoi and drowned themselves in its depths.

-The people of Vietnam have not forgotten the events that took place between 40 and 43 CE.
+The people of Vietnam have not forgotten the events that took place between the years 40 and 43.
 Shrines have been erected in honor of the Trung Sisters, and there is an annual celebration in Vietnam that commemorates the day of their suicides.
-Though the Trung Sisters only ruled their small Vietnamese country for 3 years in the 1st century CE, their names, legend and legacy have endured to guide the Vietnamese imagination and spirit until this day.
+Though the Trung Sisters only ruled their small Vietnamese country for 3 years in the 1st century, their names, legend and legacy have endured to guide the Vietnamese imagination and spirit until this day.